 Mountain traditions play a big part in Les Contamines, be it winter or summer, so here’s our pick of the festivities to take part in whether those pistes are groomed and ready to go, or the cows are grazing on them…

 La Ruée des Fadas – Mid-December

-The start of the winter season kicks off once again in Les Contamines with this convivial team event that will see competitors running, leaping and climbing over all sorts of obstacles in an 8km long 30-obstacle tough mudder-style challenge on snow.
+The start of the winter season kicks off Les Contamines with this convivial team event that will see competitors running, leaping and climbing over all sorts of obstacles in an 8km long 30-obstacle tough mudder-style challenge on snow.
 The emphasis is very much on fun and it’s all rounded off each night with events in the village, from fondue nights to a bit of a disco!